youwe-tutorials/dbq/Draft/ProposolGitHub.md

 What is the way out?

-This workshop will be the answer.
+This `Skill Development Training` will be the answer.

-This `valur added workshop` workshop will give you all the necessary tools, hands-on practical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any
+This `Skill development training` will give you all the necessary tools, hands-on practical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process **green**) and with the provision to track who proposed the changes or who drafted what and who approved that, later any